 Located at Lincoln Avenue Underpass.

-- Main No. (914) 251-6900 Emergency No. (914) 251-6911 - On campus telephones including intercom phones dial 6911 or 911 - Emergency Blue Light Telephones- pick up receiver or press button to automatically dial - Other telephones, including cell phones dial 914-251-6911
+Main No. (914) 251-6900 - Emergency No. (914) 251-6911

+- On campus telephones including intercom phones dial 6911 or 911 - Emergency Blue Light Telephones- pick up receiver or press button to automatically dial - Other telephones, including cell phones dial 914-251-6911
-CRIMES ALSO CAN BE REPORTED IN PERSON TO THE NYSUPD HEADQAURTERS 24 HOURS A DAY.

-The New York State University Police Department is located in the Lincoln Ave underpass.
+CRIMES ALSO CAN BE REPORTED PERSONALLY TO THE NYSUPD HEADQAURTERS 24 HOURS A DAY.
+The New York State University Police Department is located in the Lincoln Avenue Underpass.